gaehlerm/SoftwareEngineering/README.md

 ```

 Now all of the code looks very uniform.
 This is an indication that the SRP is now fulfilled.

+Admitedly I was a little bit picky here.
+But I can't make much more convoluted examples in a book.

 ## Orthogonality